Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 • Seeds

-Fresh fruits and veggies and homemade grains are always best, but canned items can be offered occasionally when nothing else is available.
-Any canned options offered to a parrot should be free of added salts and spices.
+Fresh fruits and veggies and homemade grains are always best, but canned items should be avoided if possible.
+Any canned options offered to a parrot should be free of added sugar, syrup, salt, and spices.
 Parrots cannot handle spices and aromatics like garlic the way that we can, as they do not have access to these things in the wild.
-Canned green beans and spinach are decent options in a pinch.
+No-salt-added canned green beans and spinach are decent options in a pinch.

 In Conclusion